brunoruviaro/ardour4-tutorial/_posts/2014-09-23-creating-a-track-or-bus.md

 A Region represents an audio clip, i.e., one of your sound files or just a portion of a sound file.
-In the image below, the horizontal strip areas marked "*Audio 1*" and "*Audio 2*" are Tracks.
+In the image below, the horizontal strip areas marked "*MyTrack*" and "*short-drone-mono*" are Tracks.
-The rectangle containing audio information (named "*some-sound*") inside track *Audio 1* is called a Region.
+The rectangles containing audio information is called a Region (for example, "*wheels-mono.1*" contained in *MyTrack*).

 ![Tracks]({{ site.url }}/images/Ardour4_Tracks.png)